 - Approval workflows defined preventing production delays

-- Production approach selected matching content requirements
+- Production approach selected matching content needs

 - Distribution plan ensuring content reaches target audiences